DataStax-Academy/ac220-labs/lab02-uniqueness/steps/step01.md

 ✅ Use `cqlsh` to create a keyspace
 ```
-CREATE KEYSPACE access WITH replication = {
+CREATE KEYSPACE website WITH replication = {
   'class':'NetworkTopologyStrategy',
   'datacenter1':1
 };